xorangekiller/gptgen/readme.txt

 as some implementations have problems recognizing GPTs with other than 128 entries.

+The parameter "-b <filename>" tells gptgen to back up the original MBR of the target drive into the file indicated by <filename>.

 5. Compiling and installing
 On Linux, you can build gptgen using make.
 To install it,